 Financial Benefits Calculator Tool

-- Download the Financial Benefits Quick Calculator - NEW!
-With updated Batteries estimates and Pharmaceuticals estimates.
+- Download the Financial Benefits Quick Calculator - UPDATED JULY 2016 based on the most current data available!
 Estimate the financial benefits of product stewardship in terms of annual savings of expanded recycling benefits by using this easy tool.
 Just enter the population of your town, county, or state.

 - Download the Financial Benefits Detailed Calculator - For a more detailed analysis of product stewardship’s financial benefits, use PSI's "Cost Savings and Expanded Service Calculator."
 We welcome your feedback as we work to perfect this tool!
 By entering information about the population of your town, county, or state, product stewardship programs already in place, and your product stewardship goals, you can create a more refined estimate of the financial benefits of product stewardship in your area.